Can Infidelity Make A Relationship Better?

 We're going to switch gears now and, as I said, this is another emotional and sensitive topic, but a personal one.
 And if I were to say the names Bill Clinton, LeAnn Rimes, Kobe Bryant, what would you say that they all have in common?
 Well, that they are all very bright, accomplished people and that they have all participated in infidelity.
 It still seems to be the case that the public seems shocked when such indiscretions become public.

-But it turns out that four in ten marriages are challenged by affairs and it also turns out that more than half of American marriages survive the affair.
-These are some of the surprising findings - perhaps surprising to some, that are discussed in Dr. Scott Haltzman's new book.
+But it turns out that 4 in 10 marriages are challenged by affairs; and it also turns out that more than half of American marriages survive the affair.
+These are some of the surprising findings - perhaps surprising to some - that are discussed in Dr. Scott Haltzman's new book.
 His book is titled "The Secrets of Surviving Infidelity" and he's with us now.
 Dr. Haltzman, thank you so much for speaking with us.

-MARTIN: I think that a lot of people will be surprised by the number that we cite in - that you cite in your research and that we've cited already here, which is that four in ten marriages are actually affected by this.
+MARTIN: I think that a lot of people will be surprised by the number that we cite in - that you cite in your research, and that we've cited already here, which is that 4 in 10 marriages are actually affected by this.
 Should we be surprised by that number?

 HALTZMAN: Well, you're absolutely right.
-A lifetime commitment, if you married at the age of 15 was another 20 years.
+A lifetime commitment, if you married at the age of 15, was another 20 years.
 And now, a lifetime commitment, if you marry at the age of 25, may be 75 years.
-And, well, that's being very hopeful that you'll live to a hundred.
-But I think that the bigger question is, so are we biologically inclined to have one particular partner for life?
+And - well, that's being very hopeful that you'll live to 100.
+But I think the bigger question is, so are we biologically inclined to have one particular partner for life?
 And only something like 5 percent of vertebrates and mammals are monogamous.

-MARTIN: Well, what is - do you have a values perspective on this of whether infidelity is just, by definition, harmful to marriage because there was some people - I think, in fact, we've heard from a number of people who said that they don't think that is, if fact, a number of people have said that they think that their affairs, relationships outside of marriage have actually strengthened their marriage.
+MARTIN: Well, what is - do you have a values perspective on this of whether infidelity is just, by definition, harmful to marriage because there was some people - I think, in fact, we've heard from a number of people who said that they don't think it is; in fact, a number of people have said that they think that their affairs, relationships outside of marriage, have actually strengthened their marriage.
 So can I just ask your point of view on this?

-So studies show, for instance, that married couples have better sex and higher, you know, and in more frequency than singles.
-So that the idea of staying in a marriage may ultimately help improve, not only your sex life, but we have lots of studies that show it improves your health, your general well-being, your standard of living, your overall income, your resistance to disease, your reduction in alcohol and substance abuse.
-So there are whole host of reasons.
-And less risk of suicide when people stay in married relationships.
+So studies show, for instance, that married couples have better sex and higher - you know, in more frequency than singles.
+So that - the idea of staying in a marriage may ultimately help improve not only your sex life, but we have lots of studies that show it improves your health, your general well-being, your standard of living, your overall income, your resistance to disease, your reduction in alcohol and substance abuse.
+So there are whole host of reasons - and less risk of suicide, when people stay in married relationships.

 MARTIN: I'm also interested in your perspective on the effect that infidelity has on children, even when they find out about this as adults.
 So I'm going to ask you to stay with us, Dr. Haltzman.
 Dr. Scott Haltzman is a psychiatrist.
 He's author of "The Secrets of Surviving Infidelity."
-He's going to stay with us and we're also going to hear from people who have experienced infidelity, and they're going to tell us their stories.
-That's just ahead on TELL ME MORE from NPR News.
+He's going to stay with us.
+And we're also going to hear from people who have experienced infidelity, and they are going to tell us their stories.
+That's just ahead on TELL ME MORE, from NPR News.
 I'm Michel Martin.
 We hope you'll stay with us.
 Transcript provided by NPR, Copyright NPR.